Team Building

 Discussion

-As you view each sculpture, ask the team to explain their work and the process they used to arrive at the design.
+As you view each sculpture, ask the teams to explain their work and the process they used to arrive at the design.

 Return to Customer Service Week Activities